linxingchen/cobra/README.md

 ##
 ## Citation
 The preprint is available at bioRxiv (doi: https://doi.org/10.1101/2023.05.30.542503).
 Please cite if you find it helpful for your analyses.

+##
+## Questions
+Please do not hesitate to contact me for any questions you have when using COBRA via my email (linkingchan@gmail.com), or Twitter (https://twitter.com/ChenLinxing).